Raoshwill99/stxsustain/README.md

 - `cancel-listing`: Cancel an existing listing
 - `buy-credits`: Purchase credits from an existing listing

+### Governance Functions
+- `create-proposal`: Create a new proposal for community voting
+- `vote`: Cast a vote on an active proposal
+- `finalize-proposal`: Finalize a proposal after its voting period ends

 ### Read-only Functions
 - `get-carbon-credits`: Retrieve the carbon credit balance for a given account
 - `get-total-carbon-credits`: Get the total number of verified carbon credits in the system